minshi123/gitlab/doc/user/application_security/secret_detection/index.md

   - template: Secret-Detection.gitlab-ci.yml
 ```

-The included template creates Secret Detection jobs in your CI/CD pipeline and scan
+The included template creates Secret Detection jobs in your CI/CD pipeline and scans
 your project's source code for secrets.

 The results are saved as a